 What is MUDRA?

-MUDRA (Micro Units Development and Refinance Agency Limited) Bank was formed in April 2015 by the Government of India’s Union Budget.
-It aims to provide integrated financial support to the micro enterprises sector which includes small manufacturing units, food service units and small industries to name a few.
-The basic motive of establishing MUDRA is to extend the facility of institutional finance to small business entities involved in various trading, manufacturing and service activities.
-Along with MUDRA, the PMMY (Pradhan Mantri MUDRA Yojana) was also launched.
-Under the PMMY scheme, everyone from the non-farm income generating sector can seek loans up to Rs.
-10 lakhs.
+MUDRA (Micro Units Development and Refinance Agency) provides integrated financial support to the micro enterprises sector which includes small manufacturing units, food service units and small industries to name a few.
+The basic motive of establishing MUDRA is to extend the facility of institutional finance to small business entities involved in trading, manufacturing and service sectors.

 The MUDRA Loan scheme was proposed with the motive of including business people comprising NCSBS (Non-Corporate Small Business Sector) and ‘own account enterprises’ into the formal banking system.
 Typically NCSBS in India includes street vendors, repair shop owners, small scale industries and artisans.
-These small businesses many of which are informal in nature, provide employment to about 10 crore people in India.
+These small businesses many of which are informal in nature, provide employment to about 10 crore Indians.

 Must-Know Facts About Pradhan Mantri MUDRA Yojana (प्रधानमंत्री मुद्रा योजना)